Robustness of Regularity for the $3$D Convective Brinkman-Forchheimer Equations: Abstract

 \section{Abstract}

 We prove a robustness of regularity result for the $3$D convective Brinkman--Forchheimer equations

-for the range of the absorption exponent $r \in [1, 3]$ (for $r > 3$ there exist global-in-time regular solutions as shown for example in Hajduk $\&$ Robinson \cite{HR}), i.e. we show that strong solutions of these equations remain strong under small enough changes of initial condition and forcing function.
-We provide a smallness condition which is similar to the robustness conditions given for the $3$D incompressible Navier--Stokes equations by Chernyshenko et al. \cite{CCRT} and Dashti \& Robinson \cite{DashtiRobinson}.
+for the range of the absorption exponent $r \in [1, 3]$ (for $r > 3$ there exist global-in-time regular solutions), i.e.\ we show that strong solutions of these equations remain strong under small enough changes of the initial condition and forcing function.
+We provide a smallness condition which is similar to the robustness conditions given for the $3$D incompressible Navier--Stokes equations by Chernyshenko et al.\ \cite{CCRT} and Dashti \& Robinson \cite{DashtiRobinson}.